Real Estate Transactions | BizTimes Media

 The Barry Company

-Hometown Holdings LLC, purchased a 16,940 square foot industrial facility at 1220 Washington Ave., Cedarburg, from Byers Cedarburg Properties, LLC.
+JEA Senior Living purchased 7 acres at 4065 N. Calhoun Road, Brookfield.

+Skipper Real Estate Holdings, Inc. purchased the 29,000-square-foot former Lake Country Christian Academy located at W329N4476 Lakeland Drive, Nashotah.

-Independence Place New Berlin, LLC. purchased a ,500 square foot office building located at 14775 W. National Ave, New Berlin from Carmarthen Investment Co., LLC.
+Heritage Glass, Inc. purchased a 20,000 square foot building at 5700 W. Douglas Avenue, Milwaukee, from Dynamic Property Development, LLC.

 Leases